florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/index.rst

 ==================================================

 This electric load model in FAST-OAD-CS23-HE represents a surface mounted PMSM that generates mechanical power through interaction between the permanent magnets at the rotor and the electromagnets of winded wires.
 This component can be activated through the powertrain configuration file (PT file).
-The registered installation positions and polarization model option can be found in the description of the PEMFC stack position and model fidelity option in :ref:`options <options-pemfc>`.
+This component can be activated through the powertrain configuration file (PT file).
+The registered installation positions can be found in :ref:`options <options-smpmsm>`.

 .. code-block:: yaml

     power_train_components:
       ⋮
-      pemfc_stack_1:
+      motor_1:
         id: fastga_he.pt_component.sm_pmsm
         position: ...